ohitsujiwei/2016_MCU_Course/README.md

 # 2016_MCU_Course
-Using Github for the first time.
+Use github for the first time in the MCU course.
 See more from branches.